 This kind of personal expression through gardening, always an aspect of considered landscaping, is even more prevalent now with the growing interest in natural plantings and xeric landscapes.
 Mr. Golden’s garden is a sort of exaggerated form of that, a multi-faceted creation that may seem cluttered and haphazard but, in that (we suspect), reflects Mr. Golden’s world view.
 We can see for ourselves that it’s a beautiful place.
 Another interesting quality: with its changing colors and dried flower arrangement look, it’s especially attractive now, in autumn, when our manicured, utilitarian gardens are shriveling away.
 We bet it will have an entirely different set of attractions come winter.

 Golden’s website lists other like-minded (and not so) gardeners from around the globe.
-Here’s a couple, here and here.
+Here’s one here.
 We invite you to explore the whole group of sites.
 We found each valuable, like a garden, in its own way.